About the Orchestra

 Rehearsals

-Youth Orchestra members rehearse every Sunday from 1:30 to 4:30 p.m., September through May.
+Youth Orchestra members rehearse every Sunday, September through May from 4:45 – 7:45 pm.

 Radio Broadcasts